 The mission of the UNODC-WCO Container Control Programme (CCP) is to build capacity in countries seeking to improve risk management, supply chain security, and trade facilitation in seaports, airports and land border crossings in order to prevent the cross-border movement of illicit goods.

 The CCP is ideally suited to support countries and regions regarding the implementation of United Nations instruments, resolutions and the Sustainable Development Goals (SDGs).
-The CCP strives to facilitate the implementation of UN Security Council resolutions...more
+The CCP strives to facilitate the implementation of all United Nations Security Council resolutions related to ... more